WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Penny Deerborn has amaxophobia, the fear of driving inside a car, ever since a childhood accident took the lives of her parents.
 Now grown-up, she is on a road trip to the mountains with her psychiatrist and friend Orianna, in an attempt to overcome her fear of automobiles.
 Things would have been good until they accidentally hit a hitchhiker in the middle of the night.

-Luckily (or unluckily) for them, the hitcher survives the hit and appears relatively unscathed; feeling responsible, Orianna decided to help the hitcher out and let her ride with them, unknown to her and Penny that the person they are sharing the car with is a deranged murderer.
-After killing Orianna and wedging the car between trees, Penny finds herself trapped inside the very thing she fears, with a maniac outside physically and psychologically tormenting her as well as killing anyone that tries to get in the way.
+Luckily (or unluckily) for them, the hitcher survives the hit and appears relatively unscathed; feeling responsible, Orianna decides to help the hitcher out and let her ride with them, unknown to her and Penny that the person they are now sharing the car with is a deranged murderer.
+After killing Orianna and wedging the car between trees, Penny finds herself trapped inside the very thing she fears, with a maniac outside physically and psychologically tormenting her, as well as killing anyone that tries to get in the way.
 Could Penny stay sane and alive until day break, or will she succumb to the horrors surrounding her for the night?

-Creepy, intense, and genuinely claustrophobic, Penny Dreadful deserves a good audience among us slasher fans, particularly those with a thing for backwoods and hitchhiker horrors.
+Creepy, intense, and genuinely claustrophobic, Penny Dreadful (2006) deserves a good audience among us slasher fans, particularly those with a thing for backwoods and hitchhiker horrors.

 Bodycount: